BhanuSaketh/FireGuard-A-CRNN-based-Fire-Detection-and-Alert-System-/README.md

 ---

 ### 📌 Features
-✅ Fire and smoke detection using deep learning
+✅ Fire and smoke , Green-Area and Burned-Area detection using deep learning
 ✅ Comparison between CNN and CRNN models
 ✅ Trained on a large dataset of **49.5K images**
 ✅ Real-time alert system integration (optional)